Carms-dev/gegi-law-gatsby-netlify/content/cases/ec-v-ready-employment-agency-ready-jobs.md

 ---
 isCornerstone: false
-caseName: EC v Ready Employment Agency (Ready Jobs)
+caseName: EC v.
+Ready Employment Agency (Ready Jobs)
 citation: 2016 HRTO 1630
 description: The applicant, a transgender woman, alleged that the respondent's ad searching for a "woman" (which was later changed to "person") to fill a